 Meanwhile, mix 4 tablespoon ragi flour in the remaining ½ cup of water using a small wire whisk.
 Make sure there are no lumps in the mixture.

 Once the water comes to a rolling boil, slowly add the ragi mixture to the boiling water.

 Cook for 2-3 minutes, stirring continuously to avoid the formation of lumps.
 Remove the pot from heat and let this mixture cool completely.

 Add the cooled ragi mixture to 5 cups of buttermilk and whisk nicely until smooth.
-Add salt to taste, ¼ tsp roasted cumin powder, ¼ tsp asafoetida, 10-12 curry leaves, and 2 tbsp chopped onion, and mix well.
+Add salt to taste, ¼ teaspoon roasted cumin powder, ¼ teaspoon asafoetida, 10-12 curry leaves, and 2 tablespoon chopped onion, and mix well.

 Chill for a few hours.
 Garnish with cilantro leaves and serve chilled.

 To make a sweet version of malt, do not add salt and buttermilk to the cooked ragi.
 Add milk and grated or liquid jaggery instead and cook until jaggery melts.
 You can cook the ragi in water for both versions together.
 After the ragi is cooked, use half to make sweet kanji and the other half to make salted kanji.

 To prepare ragi flour at home, sprout the ragi grains and let them dry.
 Once dried fully, grind to make a smooth powder.